questiegit/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
 Option | Description
 ------------ | -------------
 -a  | Displays all files.